 well-established date of 2016.11.19 (the first green

-to as the "mother asteroid" so maybe the "A" period is really
+used to refer to as the "mother asteroid" so maybe the "A"

-for L2 fragments.
-That would make the bulk of dips L1
+period is really for L2 fragments.
+That would make the bulk of

 Another display format with objective solutions for drift